-Summer berry crumble is a delicious treat.
-It has a fruity, jammy base with a crunchy oat topping.
-It is especially enjoyable as a seasonal pud, but as frozen fruit is easily available all year around, you can enjoy it at any time of the year.
-This crumble is also a healthy treat, with the goodness of berries and oats, and a recipe which keeps sugar to a minimum.
+Summer berry crumble is a delicious dessert.
+It's made from a layer of sweet summer fruits with a crunchy, buttery oat topping.
+It is especially enjoyable as a seasonal pudding, but you can make it from frozen summer fruits all year round.
+This summer berry crumble is also a healthy dessert, with the goodness of berries and oats, and a recipe which keeps sugar to a minimum.

-Berries are one of the healthiest fruits you can eat.
+- Berries are one of the healthiest fruits you can eat.
 They are particularly high in fibre, and low in natural sugars.
-This means that they can help to control your blood sugar levels, and keep you feeling fuller for longer.
-All of the rich vibrant colours of the berries are a source of antioxidants which can help to protect your cells from damage.
-Some antioxidants have also been shown to reduce the risk of certain types of cancer.
-Berries also benefit your heart, by reducing cholesterol and helping to keep your arteries healthy.
+And the rich vibrant colours of the berries are a great source of antioxidants which can help to protect your cells from damage.
 (Read more about the health benefits of berries here)

-This is a low sugar crumble recipe.
-Keeping the sugar in your diet to a minimum has huge benefits for your health.
-(See the Cinnamon and Kale post how to eat less sugar.)
+- This healthy summer berry crumble recipe is low in added sugar.
 Although berries are lower in natural sugars than many fruits, they are still quite sweet to eat, and the recipe requires only a tiny bit of sugar.
 You can use either a natural sugar such as maple syrup, or table sugar.
 You could even omit the sugar, and add some nectarines or peaches to the fruit mix for extra natural sweetness.
+(See the full recipe for peach and raspberry crumble.)

 A mix of summer berries.
 I've used frozen mixed berries, but you can also use a mix of fresh summer fruits.
+Strawberries, raspberries, blueberries and a few redcurrants or blackcurrants are delicious.
+Whilst not technically a berry, cherries would also go well.
 If using frozen, there's no need to defrost the fruit.

 A couple of tablespoons of sugar will sweeten the fruit and crumble topping.
 You could also use honey or maple syrup instead if you want to avoid refined sugar.
 I've also added a little cinnamon which is a natural sweetener, but it's not essential.

-This healthy summer berry crumble recipe is very quick and easy to make.
+This easy summer berry crumble recipe is quick and simple to make.

-If using fresh fruit, wash, remove the hulls and cut larger fruits such as strawberries into blackberry sized pieces.
+If using fresh fruit, wash, remove the hulls and cut larger fruits such as strawberries into blackberry-sized pieces.
+There's no prep required if you're using frozen fruit.
+It'll defrost in the oven as the crumble cooks.

-Tip the fruit into a bowl, and add the cornflour and 1 tablespoon of sugar.
+Tip the mixed berries into a bowl, and add the cornflour and 1 tablespoon of sugar.
 Stir to mix, then tip the mixture into your baking dish.

-Use can either use a 20cm round baking dish, or 4 individual oven proof dishes.
+Use can either use a 20cm round baking dish, or make 4 individual summer berry crumbles in oven proof dishes.

 Add the oats to the bowl of a food processor and add the butter, cinnamon and remaining tablespoon of sugar.
 Pulse briefly until the butter and oats are mixed.
 Don't over process otherwise you'll lose all the texture in the oats.

-If you don't have a food processor or blender to make the oat crumble mix, soften the butter or coconut oil in a pan, and mix in the oats, sugar and cinnamon.
+If you don't have a food processor or blender to make the oat crumble mix, soften the butter in a pan, and mix in the oats, sugar and cinnamon.

 Bake in a preheated oven for 30 minutes.
 The cooked crumble should be golden brown.